 If you wish to make a complaint regarding a school please follow the schools published complaints procedure that you can find on the schools website or by contacting the school office and asking for a copy.

-A revised model was published in April 2015 (MS Word, 48KB), following wide ranging consultation, and has been recommended for adoption to all schools in the Borough.
+A revised model school complaints procedure - September 2019 (PDF, 526KB) has been published following wide ranging consultation, and has been recommended for adoption to all schools in the Borough.

 Complainants also have the right to appeal to the Secretary of State if they are not satisfied with the way the school has dealt with their complaint, once the school's complaints process has been exhausted.
 However the Secretary of State is only able to intervene in particular circumstances - specifically where there has been a breach of a statutory duty or where the Governing Board has acted unreasonably with regard to the exercise of its power.
 He/she must be satisfied that a decision is unreasonable in the sense that no reasonable Governing Board acting with due regard to its statutory responsibilities would have reached that decision.